milowedo/longpoll/README.md

 To make a use of this project you will have to install an npm package for the client side and add a jar to the server so that everything would work fine.

-* in your client implementation directory run `npm install long-poll-template`
+* in your client implementation directory run `npm install millosz-long-poll`

-* in server side just include a jar `com.millosz.longpoll` from this repository
+* in server side just include a jar in maven dependencies from maven_lib/millosz/app-polling
 ---
 ### Client
 Inject the class (import it first), and set the requested url